Motivic spheres and the image of the Suslin--Hurewicz map: Introduction

 \section{Introduction}

 The goal of this paper is to explore how concrete computations in $\aone$-homotopy theory of ostensibly geometric origin have bearing on torsion phenomena in algebraic K-theory.
-More precisely, we investigate an old conjecture of Suslin, whose formulation we now recall.
+More precisely, we investigate an old conjecture of Suslin, the formulation of which we now recall.
 Suppose $F$ is an infinite field.
-By definition of the plus construction, the Hurewicz map induces a morphism
+By definition of the plus construction, for any integer $n \geq 1$, the Hurewicz map for the stable general linear group induces a morphism